Returns #t if, for some member of nl, proc does not return #f

 (node-list-tail nl k)

 Returns the node-list comprising all but the first k members of nl.
-If nl has k or fewer members, returns the empty node-list.
-This could be defined as follows:

 (define (node-list-tail nl i)